 Growing your youth group is more than numbers, yes that’s part of the story but not the whole story.
 People always say quality or quantity but with a youth small group network, you can have both.

 The 3rd and final step in growing your church youth group is to give your young people opportunities to serve.

 If you’re running around doing everything, it’s going to limit growth.
 You only have so many hours in the day, so much energy you can give before burning out.

 The truth is if you want to grow, you need to start raising leaders.
 Start with small jobs you know they can handle and work up from there.

 Young people don’t have to be leaders of tomorrow, they can be leaders today.

 This is why I’m so serious about giving young people responsibility as soon as possible.

 I don’t care if it’s their first week (maybe especially if it is!)
 I give them something to do, an area they can take ownership of.

-This gives your precious young people space to grow and develop, feel involved and a sense of pride knowing they have their part to play.
+This gives your precious young people space to grow and develop, feel involved and have a sense of pride knowing they have a part to play.